Estrobeda/JiggonDodge-Project/README.md

 have the knowlage before doing the tutorial.

 To-Do:
-  Fix issuse with collision.
+  1:Back to menu on ESC
-  Restructure classes (Make it more organized)
+  2:Restructure classes (Make it more organized)
+  3:Fix issuse with collision.

 Wish-list:
   Color dynamic changes to the entire map
+  Cool particle effects when moving the player.
   Powerups